 The Credit Committee conducts an independent valuation of the assets being pledged before acceptance and at defined frequencies depending on the nature of collateral.
-The valuation is conducted by a team of independent valuation experts.
+The valuation is conducted by a team of independent valuation experts or by a team of qualified staff from the Bank depending upon the nature of collateral.

 Valuation of collaterals is based on the current market value of the same.
-Independence of the valuation expert and shall be ensured so that the valuation is not biased to:
+Independence of the valuation expert and / or the designated staff shall be ensured so that the valuation is not biased to: